 BMH invests in Split and Things Technologies

-The other company BMH has invested in is Things Technologies.
-The real estate firm received a total of €7.5 million in its Series B funding round.
+The other company in which BMH has invested is Things Technologies.
+The real estate company received a total of 7.5 million euros in its Series B financing round.
 It was founded in 2016 and offers a software application called "Thing-it".
-It's a platform to intelligently bundle and connect building management.
-Tenants and building managers can use it to carry out a wide variety of administrative and accounting processes collectively online.
-In addition to BMH, the Futury Regio Growth Fund as well as the investors Anyon Holding, Futury Venture Fonds, PropTech1 Fund I and a large part of the Thing Technologies team itself have also invested.
+This is a platform for the intelligent bundling and networking of building management.
+Tenants and building managers can use it to collectively carry out a wide range of administrative and booking processes online.
+In addition to BMH, the Futury Regio Growth Fund and investors Anyon Holding, Futury Venture Fonds, PropTech1 Fund I and a large part of the Thing Technologies team itself have also invested in the company.

 FYI: English edition available